farooqkazi/CakesList/README.md

 - Presentation

 #### Data
-The data layer handles the business logic and provides data from the Dog Ceo API.
+The data layer handles the business logic and provides data from the API.
 This layer uses the Repository pattern to fetch data from the data source which in this case is the Waracle API.

 #### Domain
 The domain layer contains the application specifics logic.
 It contains